Reporting environmental incidents (including agricultural malpractice and wildlife crime) to the Department

 Incidents may involve the failure of farmers / agriculturalists / land owners to adhere to specific good practice.
 Incidents may involve: damage to archaeological sites; cutting of hedgerows during the bird breeding season; pollution run-off from agricultural holdings, etc.

-For further information and for advice on how to report such suspected incidents, please click here.
+For further information and for advice on how to report such suspected incidents, please check How to report Water Pollution, or a Cross-Compliance incident of damage to the environment or countryside

 Damage to habitats